-While using phytoplankton trends to forecast fish stocks may be feasibly simulation tested within the Atlantis modeling framework described above for EOF indicators, this is a long term project that would require dedicated effort to achieve, likely by a postdoctoral researcher.
+While using phytoplankton trends to forecast fish stocks may be feasibly simulation tested within the Atlantis modeling framework described above for EOF indicators, this relatively long term project would require dedicated effort to achieve, likely by a postdoctoral or CEFI researcher.

-Some experimental short term forecasts of regional water temperature are currently available, and could be investigated or presented to the SSCs during the 2024 cycle if this remains a high priority.
-Short term forecasts of species distributions for fisheries management are in progress with Rutgers University and MAFMC, which may also address this request.
+Some experimental short term forecasts of regional water temperature are currently available, and could be investigated or presented to the SSCs during the 2025 cycle if this remains a high priority.
+MAFMC has recently completed work on short term forecasts of species distributions for fisheries management are in progress with Rutgers University and MAFMC, which may also address this request.
 Skill assessment of these forecasts, as well as determining the context in which they would be used (stock assessment projections? habitat projections? other uses?) would be needed to bring them into the management process (this is better developed for the ongoing Rutgers/MAFMC project).
 Incorporating short term forecasts into the SOE outside the ongoing Rutgers/MAFMC project would require a similar level of effort to the phytoplankton/fish forecasting project above.